cse110-fa21-group22/cse110-fa21-group22/admin/onboard.md

 # Welcome!

-Greetings new recruit!
-Welcome to Team22x Plus Pro Max!
+Greetings and welcome to Team22x Plus Pro Max!
 We have developed a recipe application called iCook!
 Here's some things to know about this repo:
 1. README.MD
 2. Workflow and Pipeline
 3. Repo Organization

 ___
 ### README.md